Welcoming Williamsburg is Home to Touristy Colonial Williamsburg, the College of William and Mary, Prim, Leafy Neighborhoods and Plenty of Golf

 Cost of Living: Above the National Average

-Preppy College of William and Mary, with 8,600 students and chartered by King William III and Queen Mary II in 1693, has a large presence here but is not known as a party school.
-Attending its football and basketball games is a stimulating way to spend an afternoon or evening, and the Osher Lifelong Learning Institute, formerly the Christopher Wren Association and sponsored by the college, offers classes to people of all ages who have a desire to continue academic learning.
-Fourteen hundred people, mostly mature adults, belong to the Association, and the membership fee is $135 or $50 per semester.
+The school's Osher Lifelong Learning Institute, formerly the Christopher Wren Association and sponsored by the college, offers classes to people of all ages who have a desire to continue academic learning.
+Fourteen hundred people, mostly mature adults, belong to the Association, and the membership fee is $150 or $50 per semester.
 Classes are taught by current and retired College of William and Mary professors, as well as others, and include such titles as "The End of Colonialism and the Cold War," "Greeks in the Western Mediterranean" and "Fall in Love with Italian Opera."
 There are no tests or grades, but these classes are not for slackers.

 The Historic Triangle Senior Center is managed by the College and offers fitness programs, socials, boat trips, museum outings, bridge games, dance classes, art classes, health screenings and more.
 The Peninsula Agency on Aging offers non-emergency transportation to anyone age 60 or better and to the disabled.

 Sentara Williamsburg Regional Medical Center has 145 beds and is accredited by the Joint Commission.
 It is award-winning for patient safety and specializes in heart care, nephrology, minimally invasive surgery, cancer care and orthopedics.
 This facility is patient-centered and all rooms are private with overnight accommodations for family.
 It accepts Medicare patients.
 For military retirees, Hampton, 27 miles away, has a VA hospital.